wiicode/cybersecurity-framework/silver-training/end-user-device-guidance.md

 As an IPsec VPN client is built in to many operating systems, no additional products are required to deploy a VPN.
 However, some networks restrict or block IPsec traffic, so your EUDs may, in certain situations, be unable to create the VPN connection.

 TLS VPNs can also be used, though you will likely need to use a third-party client and server.
-In addition, products from different vendors will rarely interoperate, so you will need to use both from the same vendor – whilst TLS is standardized in a variety of RFCs, exactly how those protocols are used to create a VPN is not.
+In addition, products from different vendors will rarely interoperate, so you will need to use both from the same vendor – while TLS is standardized in a variety of RFCs, exactly how those protocols are used to create a VPN is not.
 However, TLS VPN connections tend to be more reliable when traversing Network Address Translation (NAT) devices, or enterprise firewalls.

 From a security perspective, with all other things equal, there is very little difference in risk between using an IPsec and a TLS VPN.